nicolaisguevara/data-science-notebook/cran/install.md

 make install
 ```

-5. Now, ensure that the directory where the library has been installed (`/usr/local/lib/` by default) is in the search path.
-You can do this by setting the environment variable LD_LIBRARY_PATH
+\5.
+Now, ensure that the directory where the library has been installed (`/usr/local/lib/` by default) is in the search path.
+You can do this by setting the environment variable `LD_LIBRARY_PATH`

 ```csh
 (csh)   setenv LD_LIBRARY_PATH /usr/local/lib